-Raphael Kerem studied broom-making many years ago with authentic Appalachian-style makers.
-He has interpreted traditional designs with local woods and other materials.
+Raphael studied broom-making 30+ years ago with authentic Appalachian-style makers.
+He has since interpreted traditional designs with locally sourced woods and other materials.
 The broom corn he uses is of rare quality, perfect for daily use, imported from parts of the United States and Mexico.

 Raphael Kerem is also an architectural designer and woodworker.
-He lives in the Village of Burridge, near Westport, Ontario.
+He lives in a historic cheese factory in the Village of Burridge, near Westport, Ontario.